Top 2 Finland Motorhome Road Trips

 Next I drive southwest along Route 80 to highway E8,which runs south along the Swedish Border.
 Tornio is the next stop, which is a great place to see the Northern Lights.
 It is also the Lapland’s oldest city and has a plethora of attractions.
 Before I continue north along Highway E75 to Rovaniemi I always stop in Kemi to see its famous snow castle.

 There are plenty of other road trips that can be taken in Finland, these just happen to be my two favourites.
-You can also explore Western Finland and Oulu by motorhome and discover the coastal region and the country’s modern technology centre.
+You can also explore Western Finland and Oulu by Campervan hire Finland and discover the coastal region and the country’s modern technology centre.

 How do I book?
 Please enter your dates into the booking engine Right-hand Side.
 Then browse at the many options we have available in terms of berth size and price in Finland.